 Harrow Way Community School is a very popular oversubscribed secondary school, with more parental preferences (Year 7 admissions) than any other Test Valley School.
-We are now oversubscribed in most year groups and had 246 1st Choice applications for September 2018.
+We are now oversubscribed in all year groups and had 246 1st Choice applications for September 2019.
 (180 PAN)

 The large majority of students are White British, with very small numbers of European, African, Asian and mixed heritage students.
 For many years the school (on entry) had approximately 10% fewer higher ability students when compared to the national profile.
-Historically in Andover, only 65% of students achieving a level 5 in KS2 have gone to an Andover secondary school/35% have traditionally have gone to the independent sector, Winchester/ Test Valley secondary schools or the Grammar schools in Wiltshire).
 The school also for many years (on entry) had a high proportion of lower attaining students when compared to schools nationally.
-Our current Year 7, 8, 9 and 10 and 11 (Including the class of 2017) now have a similar profile on entry to schools nationally in most ability bands.
+Our current Year 7, 8, 9,10 and 11 now have a similar profile onentry to schools nationally in most ability bands.

 Harrow Way Community School is the first school in Andover to be designated a Lead School by CAS (Computing at School), and the only school in Hampshire to be awarded the much coveted Geographical Association Centre of Excellence status and hold the Secondary Geography Quality Mark (SGQM).
-The school is a Level 2 'UNICEF Rights Respecting School' holds the Teacher Development Trust Network (TDTN), prestigious Bronze Award and was recently awarded the 'Music Mark'.
-The school is a strategic partner within the LEARN and Anton Teaching School Alliance.
+The school is a Level 2 'UNICEF Rights Respecting School' holds the Teacher Development Trust Network (TDTN), prestigious Silver Award and was recently awarded the 'Music Mark'.
+Harrow Way is First School in Hampshire to receive the BIG Anti-Bullying Award.
+The school is a strategic partner and leads the Andover Hub within the LEARN Teaching School Alliance.

-Almost 35% of students come from large principally local authority/GLC built estates: 30% live in the town's most deprived ward, where adult literacy is in the bottom 6% nationally.
+Almost 35% of students come from large principally local authority/GLC built estates; 30% live in the town's most deprived ward, where adult literacy is in the bottom 6% nationally.
 Andover is a town with high levels of employment, but low percentages of highly paid jobs and small numbers of people in the highest social groups.
-The % of students known to be eligible for the Pupil Premium is around the national average, and the % of students with SEN support is above the national average.
+The % of students known to be eligible for the Pupil Premium is around the national average, and the % of students with SEN support is now in line with the national average.
 Using the Hampshire IDACI Deprivation Indicator, we are ranked 20 out of the 71 Secondary Schools in the LA (1 Most deprived/71 least deprived).
+The IDSR has Harrow Way in the Middle Quintile for Deprivation.